tdaff/automation/quickstart.rst

 file in the directory where your structure is stored, the `.fap` file.
 The faps file follows standard ini format with ``option = choice`` syntax.
 We could create a :file:`MIL-47.fap` file to calculate a complete isotherm.
-Simply specify a number of pressures and temperatures and the uptake will be calcaulted for every combination.
+Simply specify a number of pressures and temperatures and the uptake will be calculated for every combination.

 .. code-block:: ini